It almost sounds too good to be true: a vaccine that can help prevent cancer long before it might start.

 Who should get the HPV vaccine?

-Every adolescent — boy and girl — should get immunized as early as 9 years old, ideally between 9 and 12.
+Every adolescent — regardless of gender — should get immunized as early as 9 years old, ideally between 9 and 12.
 This ensures they get full protection against the virus later, Polkinghorn said.
 They need two doses, with the second being given six to 12 months after the first.

 “The HPV vaccine is the safest and most effective way to prevent the cancers caused by HPV infection.
 The vaccine works best and is most effective when administered between the ages of 9 and12.
 However, if someone ages 13 through 26 hasn’t been vaccinated, the vaccine still offers benefits.
 In some cases, the vaccine may be beneficial for adults who are 27 to 45 years old,” Polkinghorn said.